Twice Removed

 Twice Removed is the second album by Canadian rock band Sloan, released on Geffen Records in 1994.
 The album took seven weeks and cost $120,000 to record.
 More melodic than their previous album, Smeared, Geffen gave the record little promotion because it defied the label's commercially dominant grunge rock style of the time.
 The band and Geffen parted ways after Twice Removeds release.
-After the band's trouble with the label, they took time off from touring and writing and were broken up for a brief period.
+After the band's trouble with the label, they took time off from touring and writing; they had also broken up for a brief period.